microsoftgraph/group-membership-management/README.md

 # Setting AzureTableBackup function
 `<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-AzureTableBackup function can create backups for Azure Storage Tables and delete older backups automatically.
-Out of the box AzureTableBackup function will backup the 'syncJobs' table, this is where all the jobs are being defined, the function is set to run every day at midnight and will delete backups older than 7 days.
+Out of the box, the AzureTableBackup function will backup the 'syncJobs' table; where all the groups' sync parameters are defined.
+The function is set to run every day at midnight and will delete backups older than 7 days.

 The function reads the backup configuration settings from the data keyvault (`<SolutionAbbreviation>`-data-`<EnvironmentAbbreviation>`), specifically from a secret named 'tablesToBackup' which is a string that represents a json array of backup configurations.